thoroc/vscode-extension-autoloadX/docs/prd/10-epic-3-automated-build-deploy-github-actions.md

 - Misconfigured workflows could block releases
 - Leaked secrets could compromise the extension or publisher account

+## Dependencies

+- Epic 4: Release to GitHub depends on the successful implementation of this epic.

 ## Next Steps

 1. Draft initial workflow YAML for build/test